Ohio certifies counselors at multiple levels. Some designations grant you practice rights while others signify that you are currently in training.

 Education is the foundation for credentialing at all levels.
 You will need to enroll in a program that is specifically geared toward the counseling profession.
 The board notes that degrees in related fields like psychology or family therapy are not considered qualifying degrees for those seeking Professional Counselor designation.

 Your master's program must include 60 semester hours, or 90 quarter hours, of applicable coursework.

 You must have the core coursework in each of the areas outlined below:

-Before you can be licensed, you will also need to demonstrate that you have had a total of twenty semester hours in areas related to mental and emotional disorders.
+Before you can be licensed, you will also need to demonstrate that you have had the required courses in areas related to mental and emotional disorders.
 These hours may be completed as part of your academic program or afterward.
 They must comprise all of the following:

 While enrolled in graduate studies, you will need to complete both a practicum and an internship.
 The current requirement is that the practicum be at least 100 hours with at least 40 hours of direct client contact.
 The internship must be at least 600 hours with at least 240 hours of direct client contact.
 (Internships begun before September 30, 1997, though, have less stringent requirements.)